percona/web-dev-test/my-dsn/README.md

 4. Stability, reliability
 5. Delivery time (how fast you finish)

 This task should take less than 20 hours once you know Go.
-You will be paid for your time.
-To be specific, we will pay for your time to do this challenge, not to learn Go because learning Go can take a few days or a few weeks.

 Since this is a test, we can't give you answers, but if some part of the task, this readme, or the starter code is not clear, then please email us.